-,
+As explained in the earlier quote from Section H.2.3 of the First Gas transmission AMP, the PMS exists within First Gas’s broader management system.
+To demonstrate that all elements of the PMS have been addressed, First Gas maintains a PMS Manual that it describes as a bridging document, providing a map between the Standard and the control processes in place, so that it serves as a demonstration of compliance for audit and certification purposes.

-One component of each TSO’s Safety and Operating Plan is a Pipeline Integrity Management Plan (PIMP).
+One component of a PMS is a PIMP.
 The PIMP identifies how integrity related risks will be managed.
 It addresses pipeline structural integrity, external interference, station integrity, anomaly assessment, defect repair, and remaining life review.

 Commerce Act 1986